wszramkowska/TechnicalArt/DevelopmentJournal/Linear Interpolation.md

 - What type of sources did you identity and want to explore?
 How would you justify it in reference to the brief set?
 Think about the focus of the brief.
 - What type of sources do you want to avoid?
 How could these kinds of sources be detrimental to the user experience, immersion or implementation?

+For my research I started off with Unreal Documentation as that is the engine I am using, and I have previously used lerp in Unity so it will be good to compare in Unreal.

 ```Markdown
 # Example